 Stewards of Public Funds

-The Office of the County Auditor currently consists of 25 employees acting as the "Stewards of Public Funds" in the areas of Internal Audit, Financial Accounting and Reporting, Accounts Payable and Payroll.
+The office of the County Auditor consists of the Auditor and 28 employees acting as the "Stewards of Public Funds" in the areas of Internal Audit, Financial Accounting and Reporting, Accounts Payable and Payroll.